USS Maine (1890): 1898 Del Peral and De Salas inquiry

-The conclusions of the report were not reported at that time by the American press.
+The conclusions of the report were not reported at the time by the American press.

 1898 Sampson Board's Court of Inquiry

-In order to find the cause of the explosion, a naval inquiry was ordered by the United States shortly after the incident, headed by Captain William T. Sampson.
-Ramón Blanco y Erenas, Spanish governor of Cuba, had proposed instead a joint Spanish-American investigation of the sinking.
+A naval inquiry was ordered by the United States shortly after the incident, headed by Captain William T. Sampson.
+Ramón Blanco y Erenas, Spanish governor of Cuba, had instead proposed a joint Spanish-American investigation.
 Captain Sigsbee had written that "many Spanish officers, including representatives of General Blanco, now with us to express sympathy."
-In a cable, the Spanish minister of colonies, Segismundo Moret, had advised Blanco "to gather every fact you can, to prove the Maine catastrophe cannot be attributed to us."
+In a cable, the Spanish minister of colonies Segismundo Moret had advised Blanco "to gather every fact you can, to prove the Maine catastrophe cannot be attributed to us."

-According to Dana Wegner, who worked with Rickover on his 1974 investigation of the sinking, the Secretary of the Navy had the option of selecting a board of inquiry personally.
-Instead, he fell back on protocol and assigned the commander-in-chief of the North Atlantic Squadron to do so.
+According to Dana Wegner, who worked with Rickover on his 1974 investigation of the sinking, the Secretary of the Navy had the option of personally selecting a board of inquiry.
+Instead, he resorted to protocol and assigned the commander-in-chief of the North Atlantic squadron to do so.
 The commander produced a list of junior line officers for the board.
 The fact that the officer proposed to be court president was junior to the captain of Maine, Wegner writes, "would indicate either ignorance of navy regulations or that, in the beginning, the board did not intend to examine the possibility that the ship was lost by accident and the negligence of her captain."
 Eventually, navy regulations prevailed in leadership of the board, Captain Sampson being senior to Captain Sigsbee.

-The board arrived on 21 February and took testimony from survivors, witnesses, and divers (who were sent down to investigate the wreck).
-The Sampson Board produced its findings in two parts: the proceedings, which consisted mainly of testimonies, and the findings, which were the facts, as determined by the court.
-Between the proceedings and the findings, there was what Wegner calls, "a broad gap," where the court "left no record of the reasoning that carried it from the often-inconsistent witnesses to [its] conclusion."
-Another inconsistency, according to Wegner, was that of only one technical witness, Commander George Converse, from the Torpedo Station at Newport, Rhode Island.
-Captain Sampson read Commander Converse a hypothetical situation of a coal bunker fire igniting the reserve six-inch ammunition, with a resulting explosion sinking the ship.
+The board arrived on 21 February and took testimony from survivors, witnesses and divers who investigated the wreck underwater.
+The Sampson Board produced its findings in two parts: the proceedings, which consisted mainly of testimonies, and the findings, which were the facts as determined by the court.
+Between the proceedings and the findings, there was what Wegner calls "a broad gap" in which the court "left no record of the reasoning that carried it from the often-inconsistent witnesses to [its] conclusion."
+Another inconsistency, according to Wegner, was that the board summoned only one technical witness, Commander George Converse, from the Torpedo Station at Newport, Rhode Island.
+Captain Sampson read Commander Converse a hypothetical situation of a coal-bunker fire igniting the reserve six-inch ammunition, with a resulting explosion sinking the ship.
 He then asked Commander Converse about the feasibility of such a scenario.
 Commander Converse "simply stated, without elaboration, that he could not realize such an event happening."

-The board concluded that Maine had been blown up by a mine, which, in turn, caused the explosion of her forward magazines.
-They reached this conclusion based on the fact that the majority of witnesses stated that they had heard two explosions and that part of the keel was bent inwards.
+The board concluded that Maine had been destroyed by a mine, which, in turn, caused the explosion of her forward magazines.
+They reached this conclusion based on the fact that the majority of witnesses stated that they had heard two explosions and that part of the keel was bent inward.
 The official report from the board, which was presented to the Navy Department in Washington on 21 March, specifically stated the following: